 Secondly, after the necessary arrangements have been made, you must provide a suitable cage (appropriate in size and meeting the ongoing standards), as well as a reasonable amount of food and water for your pet to have during the journey.

 The pet’s documents are another important aspect to be taken into consideration.
 Make sure you have your pet’s valid health and vaccination certificates, quarantine certificates, the required entry permits, and other custom documents that may be required by other countries’ policies.
 If this documentation is not complete and in good order, your animal might be denied entrance into a certain territory.

-The passenger travelling with their pet will take full responsibility if the animal causes damages or injuries to other passengers or to the flight crew, as well as if the pet itself gets injured, sick, escapes or dies during an Air China flight.
-Of course, if this happens because of the airline’s negligence, Air China will compensate accordingly.
+The passenger travelling with their pet will take full responsibility if the animal causes damages or injuries to other passengers or to the flight crew, as well as if the pet itself gets injured, sick, escapes or dies during an Air China flight under normal transportation conditions.

 Should you decide to bring your pet along, do not forget to register it when you book your ticket.
 Be advised that you must arrive at the airport two hours before the flight take off, in order to have enough time to complete the check-in formalities for your pet.